LeonMQ/farfetshd/README.md

 ## Configuration

 The first function is config.
-In there you write what options you want to display, one per line.
+In there you write what options you want to display, in order, one per line.

 ### Options